-Plague from the Sea
+Plague From the Sea

 Without anything left to throw, she aims a kick at her bulbous attacker.
-As her swinging leg makes contact, it results in a strange sensation.
-It initially feels like kicking a solid, but after a mere second, her foot begins to get sucked into the greenish mass.
+As her swinging leg makes contact, it results in a strange sensation: it initially feels like kicking a solid, but after a mere second, her foot begins to get sucked into the greenish mass.
 She tries to pull her leg out, but in the process loses her balance and falls onto her back.
 She hits the cement floor hard and grunts in pain.

 The slime covers her other leg and begins to make its way upward, attempting to smother her.
 Trapped and overpowered, she struggles to free herself, but to no avail.
 Soon, the slime completely engulfs her.

 Fearing the worst, Val peaks down the stairs, but sees that the officers are unharmed.
-She notices the thick, green puddle is no longer in the corner where she fought it off, but in the center of the basement, flanked by the two cops.
+She notices the thick green puddle is no longer in the corner where she fought it off, but in the centre of the basement, flanked by the two cops.
 It does not move, though Val notices that both cops have their guns drawn and that the barrels of each are emitting slight plumes of smoke.
 One of them then requests back up by speaking into their shoulder-mounted walkie-talkie.

 A backup unit of four more officers arrives a short while later, along with a forensic scientist.
 Val continues to observe from the top of the stairs as the officers surround the slime.
-On occasion, it attempts to move, but upon every such incidence an officer lets off a round into the fiend.
+On occasion, it attempts to move, but upon every such incident, an officer lets off a round into the fiend.
 The bullets seem to have enough penetrative power to disrupt the membrane from holding the slime together, making it relatively easy for the officers to contain.

 Azalea welcomes the assistance in setting up the portable lab equipment and compliments Val on the chemical suit that she is still wearing.
-Val blushes, forgetting that she is still in her grandfather’s old HAZMAT garb.
-“It’s surprisingly comfortable,” she says so to Azalea, who chuckles in response.
+Val blushes, realizing that she had forgotten that she was still in her grandfather’s old HAZMAT garb.
+It’s surprisingly comfortable; which she says so to Azalea, who chuckles in response.

 Val queries on how trash-fluids can become sentient and attack a person, to which Azalea shrugs.
 The scientist explains that they don’t normally do on-site lab experiments, but such slime related activities are starting to become increasingly common in the area.
 So much so, that law enforcement and the local government are starting to become greatly concerned and are attempting any method they can think of to find answers.

 Disturbed, Val further questions Azalea, but to no avail.
-The scientist tells her all that she knows, but warns Val to keep her chemical suit handy.
+The scientist has told her all that she knows, but warns Val to keep her chemical suit handy.
 Some of the substances found within the slime sample show traces of radioactivity and biohazardous properties.
 Azalea even swabs Val’s suit exterior to test for dangerous residue, but there seems to be none.
-The material that the chemical suit is made of apparently has anti-residual properties; meaning that radioactive and toxic substances do not stick to it very well.
+The material that the chemical suit is made of apparently has anti-residual properties, meaning that radioactive and toxic substances do not stick to it very well.
 Azalea still cautions Valence to sterilize the suit when possible, just in case.

 Depressed at the lack of warm, fresh garments, she flops onto her bed in nothing but a bathrobe and sobs herself into an uneasy slumber.
-Her tears flow into the aether and well inside her mind’s reservoir.
+Her tears flow into the aether and well up inside her mind’s reservoir.
 She dreams of drowning in a sea of green slime, causing her to toss and turn fretfully until dawn.

 Now fully awakened by the impact from her slight fall, she remembers that she has no clean clothes.
 She checks her phone out of habit and sees many missed calls and text messages from her boss.
 She looks at the time and realizes that she should have been at work two hours ago.
-The excitement from the night before caused her to forget to set her alarm clock.
+The excitement from the night before had caused her to forget setting her alarm clock.